strykey/pka-decipher/readme.md

 To use it, click the file picker, select your `.pka` or `.pkt` file, wait a second for it to decrypt and load, then pick any combination of presets from the left panel and click Apply.
 Each preset logs exactly what it changed.
 When you are done, click Save and the file is re-encrypted and written back to disk.

-**PKA Injector** is the minimal version for when you just want 100% and nothing else.
+**PATCHER.py** is an example script that shows how to use the `Decipher/` library to build a custom patcher.
+The patch it implements specifically makes the activity register as already completed at 100% on launch: it replaces the entire COMPARISONS block in the XML with a single always-true verification node worth 100 points, so Packet Tracer considers the activity done from the moment it opens.
 Run it with:

 ```bash
 python PATCHER.py
 ```

 A small card-style window opens, you pick your file, you click Inject, done.
-The progress bar walks through each step live: reading, decrypting, patching, re-encrypting, writing.
-The verification node block is replaced with a single always-passing node worth 100 points.
+The progress bar walks through each step live: reading, decrypting Twofish/EAX, patching the COMPARISONS block, re-encrypting, writing back to disk.
+The file is replaced atomically so nothing is corrupted if something goes wrong midway.

+This file is also the cleanest way to understand how to wire the `Decipher/` crypto stack into your own script.
+The pipeline is: `decrypt_pkt` to get the XML, modify the string however you want, then `xml_to_pka` to get back the encrypted bytes ready to write to disk.
+That is the whole API.

 <br/>